Plugins

 file_sop.setDisplayFlag(True)

-Using the render engine from tile_info:
+Using the render engine:

-# Create a material based on the renderer selected in Kiosk
+# Create a renderer-specific material

-def kiosk_smart_material(tile_info):
+def kiosk_smart_material(file_info):

 import maya.cmds as cmds

-name = tile_info.get('file_name').split('.')[0]
+name = file_info['file_name'].split('.')[0]

 if engine == 'Arnold':